 This is a simple CNC hold-down clamp which can be cut from sheet wood (like plywood).
 You can configure overall size, slot width, hole diameter and other measurements.
 I also included 2D and 3D preview in this post so you can play with parameters.

-WARNING: I am not taking any responsibility of the generated G-code.
+WARNING: I am not taking any responsibility for the generated G-code.
 Use it at your own risk / for reference only.

 About this G-Code generator

-You can change various parameters of the clamp in form below and see instant results online.
-It generates g-code and also previews results online.
-This should be straight forward and easy to use.
+You can change various parameters of the clamp in the form below and see instant results online.
+It generates g-code and also previews results interactively online.
+This should be straightforward and easy to use.

 Lenght and width will be resulting size since this generator takes tool diameter into account.

-Photo of end result – CNC clamp in use
+Photo of the end result – CNC clamp in use

-Here is picture of clamp in use.
-It has bolt trough slot and CNC table and hole is for another bolt which is just for height adjustment (didn’t have shorter bolt for this picture at moment).
+Here is the picture of the clamp in use.
+It has a bolt through slot and CNC table and hole is for another bolt which is just for height adjustment (didn’t have a shorter bolt for this picture at moment).
 That second bolt is not actually needed, but it can be used so material and clamp would be in parallel.
-The real benefit comes from the slot/slit so you can adjust clamp perfectly to workpiece.
-You an also check out video how this program runs on youtube (timelapse).
+The real benefit comes from the slot/slit so you can adjust clamp perfectly to a workpiece.
+You can also check out video how this program runs on youtube (timelapse).

 Simple DIY CNC hold-down clamp in use